gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    {{Control-Message}} of type "SHUTDOWN_Request" {{SHUTDOWN-Request}}
    to its peer.

-   5. The remote DTLS/SCTP when receiving the SHUTDOWN-Request informs its ULP that shutdown has been initiated.
-No more ULP user message data to be sent to peer can be accepted by DTLS/SCTP.
+   5. The remote DTLS/SCTP, when receiving the SHUTDOWN-Request, informs its ULP that shutdown has been initiated.
+No more ULP user message data to be sent to the peer can be accepted by DTLS/SCTP.
 In case this endpoint has initiated a DTLS connection handshake this MUST be aborted as the peer is unable to respond to avoid additional case of draining.